probabl-ai/skore/README.md

 `skore` allows data scientists to create beautiful reports from their Python code:
 1. Users can store objects of different types (python lists and dictionaries, `numpy` arrays, `scikit-learn` fitted models, `matplotlib` graphs, etc).
 Storing some values over time allows one to perform **tracking** and also to **visualize** them:
 2. They can visualize these stored objects on a dashboard.
 The dashboard is user-friendly: objects can easily be organized.
-3. This dashboard can be exported, for example into a HTML file.
+3. This dashboard can be exported into a HTML file.

 These are only the first features of `skore`'s roadmap.
 `skore` is a work in progress and, on the long run, it aims to be an all-inclusive library for data scientists.